 Then giggles of laughter quickly turned to screams of pain and fear as the bird latched onto the earring with a beak strong enough to crack hazelnuts.

-Of course, the louder she screamed the more afraid the bird became and the harder it clamped down on its prize, the earring.
+Of course, the louder she screamed the more afraid the bird became and the harder it clamped down on its prize, the earring and her ear.
 By now everyone was yelling, the women kept yelling at the guide, and me, to do something.

 The guide was trying to calm everyone down.
 She kept telling them to quiet down and stop scaring the bird.
 I will not repeat what she was told to do, by the police officer’s wives.